cefn/watchable/packages/nevermore/README.md

 By contrast the `createSettlementSequence` allows developers to respect 'backpressure' from a pipeline's limited capacity.
-Each `Job` is yielded from the iterator you provide just-in-time as capacity becomes available.
+Each `Job` is yielded from your iterator just-in-time as capacity becomes available.
 Between yields your iterator is halted, holding only its stack in memory.
 An iteration procedure for 1 million requests will therefore only progress as fast as the pipeline allows, and the only promises in memory are those which have been scheduled.

 An example of a sequence yielding `Job` callbacks one-by-one is shown below.